la2050/archive/_projects/2016/the-ron-finley-project-presents-da-function-a-community-fun-fest.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/2775648715741-team90.jpg
 project_video: 'https://www.youtube.com/embed/Y7hnhC54WqA?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  An annual community fun-fest  held at a public venue in South LA, Da FUNction offers residents and the larger LA community a day of play with a diverse menu of activities ranging from drumming, weaving, ceramics, woodworking, gardening, yoga and more.
-Da FUNction serves to transform unused, undervalued public spaces into beautiful places full of life, culture & art.
+  Da FUNction is a one day, free event that brings members from LA’s diverse communities together for one purpose - to have fun and play with a smorgasbord of activities in an otherwise unused space.
 project_is_collaboration: 'No'
 project_collaborators: none
 project_areas: